 The mechanism behind using Vivitrol to treat alcohol addiction is by attaching itself to opioid receptors without causing the release of dopamine.
-Therefore, the answer to the question does Vivitrol block alcohol is yes.
-It blocks the effects that such beverages have on opioid receptors.
+Therefore, the answer to the question “does Vivitrol block alcohol?” is yes, in some way.
+It does not block the alcohol itself, butit blocks the effects that such beverages have on opioid receptors.
 Thus, many side effects are related to naltrexone alcohol withdrawal symptoms.
 For this reason, it is always recommended to incorporate an additional measure such as diazepam for alcohol withdrawal along with this medication.

 Following are some of the common side effects of using Vivitrol:

 There are also more extreme side effects caused by Vivitrol alcohol interaction and even with certain drugs, not too different from Topamax and alcohol interaction.
 This causes the side effects to be more intense include sedation, cognitive difficulties, difficulties with memory and speaking.
 This is also similar to Campral side effects, which is another medication used to treat dependence and addiction to alcoholic beverages.

 Regardless of the method of intake (pills, injection or implant), this medication should always be taken under the ongoing supervision and guidance of a physician due to naltrexone side effects alcohol mentioned above.
 It is generally considered as the second step of an alcoholism treatment program, after the detoxification process to avoid any interactions and decrease of the effectiveness of the medication.The recommended naltrexone alcohol dosage differs from one person to another, according to their tolerance levels and also the level of addiction.
 It is also vital to not interact with the intake of Vivitrol with cough medication, diarrhea medication and certain narcotic medications such as hydrocodone.